Skip to content

 PPE Safety Talk

-Construction job sites are full of hazards and safety concerns.
-It is up to you to keep yourself safe as well as your coworkers.
-Following some simple safety rules and wearing the proper PPE will help keep everyone safe including visitors that may visit a work site.
+Construction jobsites are full of hazards and safety concerns.
+It is up to you to keep yourself and your coworkers safe.
+Following some simple safety rules and wearing the proper PPE will help keep everyone safe, including visitors that may enter a work site.

-You may already know the importance of PPE and why you should use it but PPE should always be used as a last resort when trying to keep yourself safe.
+You may already know the importance of PPE and why you should use it, but please remember that PPE should be used as a last resort when trying to stay safe.
 It is considered the last line of defense because of its place on the hierarchy of hazards.

 What is PPE?